cptaffe/sass-git/README.md

 sass-git
 ========

 Shell script for compiling sass, adding files to git, committing with a message, and optionally pushes.
+Currently errors for whatever stage means that there is no need to do those things (Your repo is up to date).
+I will specify errors eventually.